garret-smith/here-be-dragons/here be dragons.md

 ]

 .right-column[
-  ### Erlang Manual
+  ## Erlang Manual:

+  .boxed[
-  .highlighted[ Programmers are strongly advised not to engage in parse transforms and no support is offered for problems encountered.]
+    Programmers are strongly advised not to engage in parse transforms and no support is offered for problems encountered.
+  ]
 ]
 ---
 ## Our journey